 THE EXPERT IN YOU

 As adults, we are so used to this kind of thinking that we are hardly aware we are doing it, and even less aware that young people are still developing these important metacognitive skills.
+More importantly, as adults we can think about our thinking.
 We have the gift of age (acquired metacognitive skills) and the curse of knowledge (being unaware of how much we know compared to what students may know).
 Our job as educators is to help students notice and articulate the strategies they use to solve problems, both successful and unsuccessful, and reflect on that process.

 HOW TO IMPROVE METACOGNITION

 The good news is that there is plenty of research indicating that we can teach metacognitive regulation to students through explicit instruction, lots of modelling and practice.
 Several large studies and reports have taken on the task of researching the 'how' of teaching metacognition.
 (Dignath and Büttner (2008), Hattie (2011a), Hattie et al. (1996), the EEF Guidance Report and Getting Started with Metacognition.
 In practice, evidence-informed recommendations for improving metacognitive skills include: